AkshayaSunke/DecodeLabs-Internship_RandomPassword_generator/README.md

 - Random password generation
 - Basic input validation

-Future Enhancements
+## Future Enhancements
 - Include special characters for stronger passwords.
 - Add a password strength checker.
 - Develop a graphical user interface (GUI) using Tkinter.
 - Allow users to save generated passwords securely.
-- Implement cryptographically secure password generation using the "secrets" module.
+- Implement cryptographically secure password generation using the `secrets` module.
 - Add options to customize password composition (letters, numbers, and symbols).

-Conclusion
+## Conclusion
 This project successfully generates random passwords based on user-defined length.
 It demonstrates the use of Python modules, string manipulation, user interaction, and basic validation techniques while helping users create secure passwords.

 ---

-Developed as part of the DecodeLabs Python Internship Program
+### Developed as part of the DecodeLabs Python Internship Program